-If a student will be absent or late, please call the absence line at 973-838-5250 ext.501.
-A written release from a physician is required if a student is absent for 3 days or more and for the control of communicable diseases.
+If a student is absent or will be late, please email firstname.lastname@example.org.
+A written release from a physician is required if a student is absent for 3 days or more consecutively and for the control of communicable diseases.
 Please do not leave requests for homework on this line.

 Control of Communicable Diseases

 Written release is required for Conjunctivitis, Dermatitis, 5th Disease, Hepatitis, Impetigo, Meningitis, Mononucleosis, Scarlet Fever or Strep Throat.
 The student must be on an antibiotic for 24 hours before returning to school.
 If a student has had a fever, vomiting and/or gastrointestinal symptoms, he or she needs to be free of symptoms for 24 hours before returning to school.

 Students who become ill at school, should report to the health office for evaluation.
 Students may not leave the building due to illness without authorization from the nurse.

 Students who need medications during school hours, must bring the original labeled container, with the completed medication form(s), to the nurse.
 No medication will be administered without proper documentation.
 Students are permitted to carry and self-administer emergency medications; inhaler/single dose antihistamine/epi-pen, with written permission from their healthcare provider (a physician, nurse practitioner, physician assistant-certified.